EIDA/routing/doc/index.rst

  * mod_wsgi (if using Apache).
 Also Python libraries for libxslt and libxml.

- * The ``update-metadata.sh`` script uses `wget`.

 .. _download:

 Download
 --------

 Download the tar file / source from the GEOFON web page at http://geofon.gfz-potsdam.de/software.
-[Eventually it may be included in the SeisComP distribution.]
+[Eventually it may be included in the SeisComP3 distribution.]

 .. note ::
     Nightly builds can be downloaded from Bitbucket (https://javiquinte@bitbucket.org/javiquinte/routing.git).
     You can request access at geofon_dc@gfz-potsdam.de.

 Untar into a suitable directory visible to the web server, such as `/var/www/eidaws/routing/1/` ::

-  cd /var/www/eidaws/routing/1
+  $ cd /var/www/eidaws/routing/1
-  tar xvzf /path/to/tarfile.tgz
+  $ tar xvzf /path/to/tarfile.tgz

 This location will depend on the location of the root (in the file system) for your web server.

 .. _oper_installation-on-apache: